 One in six people who work will experience a mental health problem at some point in their lives.
 Work is often the biggest cause of stress.
-Promoting positive mental health and wellbeing and supporting employees who are experiencing mental ill health is therefore really important.
+Promoting positive workplace mental health and wellbeing and supporting employees who are experiencing mental ill health is therefore really important.

 The links below provide access to support that’s available for both employers and employees alike.
 Please let us know if there are other sources of information and support that we could include on this page.

 Time to Change is a growing movement of people changing how we think and feel about mental health problems.
-The website includes workplace initiative and ideas on how we can commit to change in the way we think and act about mental health at work.
+The website includes workplace mental health initiative and ideas on how we can commit to change in the way we think and act about mental health at work.

 Re-employ provide a number of resources that can support mental health wellbeing and that of your colleagues.
 Resources include a workplace mental health support service, a supporting apprentices service and resources such as downloadable (brief and accessible) webinars.